Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: ANALYSIS AND OPTIMIZATION

+Sampling decoding has its limits.
+Because equation (\ref{ao}) only holds when $\rho _{0}>1$, we must have $G<8n$.
+In fact, our analysis requires that $\rho _{0}$ is not close to 1.
+Therefore, at best sampling decoding can achieve a linear gain $G=O(n)$.
+To achieve near-ML performance asymptotically, $G$ should exceed the proximity factor, i.e.,

+However, this cannot be satisfied asymptotically, since $F_{\text{SIC}}$ is exponential in $n$ for LLL reduction (and is $n^2$ for dual KZ reduction).
+Of note is the proximity factor of random lattice decoding $F_{\text{Random}}=F_{\text{SIC}}/G$, which is still exponential for LLL reduction.

-On the other hand, if we do want to achieve $G>8n$, randomized lattice decoding will not be useful.
-This is because $\rho_0=1$ ($A=0$) for $K>e^{2n}$, i.e., it reduces to uniform sampling.
-One can still apply Klein's choice $\rho=n$, but it will be less efficient than uniform sampling, even if $K$ is super-exponential in $n$.
-Therefore, as $PF\rightarrow \infty $, random lattice decoding might be even worse than sphere decoding if one sticks to ML decoding.
+Further, if we do want to achieve $G>8n$, sampling decoding will not be useful.
+One can still apply Klein's choice $\rho=n$, but it will be even less efficient than uniform sampling.
+Therefore, at very high dimensions, sampling decoding might be worse than sphere decoding if one sticks to ML decoding.

+The $G=O(n)$ gain is asymptotically vanishing compared to the exponential proximity factor of LLL.
+Even this $O(n)$ gain is mostly of theoretic interest, since $K$ will be huge.
+Thus, sampling is probably best suited as a polynomial-complexity algorithm to recover a fixed amount of the gap to ML decoding.

+Nonetheless, sampling decoding is quite useful for a significant range of $n$ in practice.
+On one hand, it is known that the real gap between SIC and ML decoding is smaller than the worst-case bounds; we can run simulations to estimate the gap, which is often less than 10 dB for $n\leq 32$.
+On the other hand, the estimate of $G$ does not suffer from such worst-case bounds; thus it has good accuracy.
+For such a range of $n$, sampling decoding performs favorably, as it can achieve near-ML performance at polynomial complexity.